 “I pondered what else I should take for him.
 Flowers seemed wrong; they’re a love token, after all.
 I looked in the fridge, and popped a packet of cheese slices into the bag.
 All men like cheese.”

 But for all the delicious awkwardness and fish-out-of-water humour to be found, the inescapable truth is that we are all a product of our experiences.
 You’ll have noticed the mention of ‘dark corners’ in the Eleanor Oliphant is Completely Fine synopsis… Ghosts of the past rarely stay in the box they’ve been assigned to, especially when you start opening doors to let others in.
 And this, dear reader, is the catalyst for one of the most genuine and deeply moving character journeys I’ve read in a very long time – powerful enough to evoke tears of laughter and sadness.

-This was an audiobook I listened to late into the wee hours, often finding myself holding my breathe in the darkest moments… so compelling is Catherine McCarron’s earnest delivery of Honeyman’s masterfully written first person narrative. < Listen to an audio sample >
+This was an audiobook I listened to late into the wee hours, often finding myself holding my breath in the darkest moments… so compelling is Catherine McCarron’s earnest delivery of Honeyman’s masterfully written first-person narrative. < Listen to an audio sample >

 Only very special books, the most memorable and impactful ones, are awarded our 5 Star rating here at Booklover Book Reviews — Eleanor Oliphant is Completely Fine is definitely one of them.

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5